bbc/sqs-consumer/.github/CONTRIBUTING.md

 Ensure all your code is thoroughly tested and that this testing is detailed in the pull request.

+## Contributors Licence Agreement

+In order to accept contributions, we need all contributors grant Us a licence to the intellectual property rights in their Contributions.
+This Agreement (“Agreement”) is intended to protect your rights as a contributor, and to help ensure that the intellectual property contained within is available to the whole community, to use and build on.

+When you raise a pull request and you haven't previously signed a CLA, the bot will automatically ask you to do this.
+You must complete this step in order for your PR to be merged.

 ## Pull Request Process

 1. Make sure you have opened an issue and it was approved by a project maintainer before working on a PR